BuddyLim/qwen-in-a-lambda/README.md

 http://localhost:3000/generate` to prompt the LLM
   - Or use your preferred API clients
 - Run `sam deploy --guided` to deploy to AWS
+- This will deploy a cloudformation stack consisting of an API gateway and a Lambda function

 ## Metrics